mikeotizels/Mikeotizels/LISENSE.md

 the LICENSE file for a given software.

-Mikeotizels Developer projects also uses other modules (HTML, CSS, SVG, JavaScript, jQuery, PHP, SQL, e.t.c).
+Mikeotizels Developer projects also uses other modules (HTML, CSS, SVG, JavaScript, PHP, SQL e.t.c).
 EACH OF THESE MODULES IS RELEASED UNDER ITS OWN LICENSE.